bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 # Sprint Challenge Instructions Template

-> Text like this that uses the `>` character (quoted block in Markdown) is commentary and instructions for you (the curriculum developer) to replace.
-They should not be left in your final result.
-Conversely, text not in a quote block is either a example for you to modify, or text that will usually be left as-is for most if not all sprint challenges.

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
-This sprint explored **`<Sprint Subject Here>`**.
-During this sprint, you studied **`<High-level sprint topics here>`**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **`<describe project here>`**.
+This sprint explored user interface and git.
+During this sprint, you studied basic html and css, css layouts, and responsive design.
+In your challenge this week, you will demonstrate your mastery of these skills by creating a fully responsive website that has some missing HTML elements as well as CSS specificity problems that need to be solved.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.